 A Kansas levy can affect more than bank funds.
 If a tax warrant or lien is filed, the state can seize personal property, wages, and even real property.
 Federal exemptions that protect certain income may not apply under state law, meaning normally exempt money could still be levied.
 Taxpayers must understand that many property types are at risk if taxes remain due.

 To resolve a Kansas bank levy, a taxpayer must act quickly.
 Options include paying the full amount owed, arranging installments, or filing a request for abatement if hardship makes payment impossible.
 Contacting the Kansas Department of Revenue immediately gives the best chance of having funds released before transfer.
-Taxpayers may call the Problem Resolution Team for help and should provide financial information within the required time.
+Taxpayers should provide financial information as early as possible and can reach KDOR through its contact page to discuss available options.